-Shakun Islets is a group of grass-covered islands and submerged reefs that extend for 1.8 miles (2.9 km) in Shelikof Strait on the northeast coast of the Alaska Peninsula, in Katmai National Park and Preserve, 108 miles (174 km) southwest of Homer and 57 miles (92 km) northwest of Kodiak, Alaska.
-The name was derived from Shakun Rock, first published by the U.S. Coast and Geodetic Survey as Shakun Islands in 1943.
-The name is a transliteration of “Kamen Shakhun”, published in 1852 by Mikhail Tebenkov of the Imperial Russian Navy.
+Shakun Islets is a group of grass-covered islands and submerged reefs that extend north to south for 1.8 miles (2.9 km) at the entrance of Swikshak Bay in Shelikof Strait on the northeast coast of the Alaska Peninsula in Katmai National Park and Preserve, about 108 miles (174 km) southwest of Homer and 57 miles (92 km) northwest of Kodiak, Alaska.
+The name is a transliteration of ‘Kamen Shakhun’, meaning Shakun Rock presumably for the largest islet, published in 1852 by Mikhail Tebenkov of the Imperial Russian Navy.
+The name Shakun Islands was first published for the entire group by the U.S. Coast and Geodetic Survey in 1943.
+The Shakun Islets comprise igneous intrusive rocks that formed during the late Miocene to Pliocene, or about 10 to 3 million years ago.
+The rocks are mostly erosion-resistant granodiorite and quartz diorite.